SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

 \subsection{Structured Web Information Understanding}

 The World Wide Web is fundamentally built upon HyperText Markup Language (HTML).
 Beyond body content, HTML documents encode structural information through elements such as title tags, meta descriptions, heading hierarchies, and schema markup.
-These structural attributes have long influenced how search engines crawl, index, and rank documents~\cite{[2021][WebSci][Google]influence}.
-Recent studies~\cite{Deng2022DOMLMLG, Guo2022WebformerPW, Wang2022WebFormerTW, Tan2024HtmlRAGHI} demonstrate that structured inputs help LLMs better understand web content, showing that structural representations in HTML complement plain text in Retrieval-Augmented Generation (RAG) systems.
-Moreover, there is evidence indicating that commercial search-augmented generative engines, such as Bing Copilot and Google Search, similarly leverage structural context when interpreting web documents and tend to cite pages with well-organized structure data~\cite{brin1998anatomy, Ali2021ContentAL, Makrydakis2024SEOM6, kumar2025ai}.
-These findings motivate incorporating structural information into GEO research, but no existing GEO benchmark systematically evaluates its impact.
+These structural attributes have long influenced how search engines crawl, index, and rank documents~\cite{10.1145/3447535.3462479}.
+Recent studies~\cite{Deng2022DOMLMLG, Guo2022WebformerPW, Wang2022WebFormerTW, Tan2024HtmlRAGHI} demonstrate that structural information helps LLMs better understand web content, showing that structural representations in HTML complement plain text in Retrieval-Augmented Generation (RAG) systems.
+Moreover, there is evidence indicating that commercial SAGEs, such as MS Copilot and Google Search, similarly leverage structural information when interpreting and surfacing web documents~\cite{kumar2025ai, bing2025webmastersguidelines, google2025seostarterguide}.
+These findings motivate incorporating structural information into SAGEO research, but no existing benchmark systematically evaluates its impact.
 We address this gap by proposing a novel benchmark that preserves the structural elements in web documents, enabling more realistic evaluation of optimization strategies in real-world generative search settings.

-\textbf{Problem Setting.} We consider a search-augmented generative engine that answers user queries by retrieving relevant {web documents} and synthesizing a response grounded in the retrieved content. {The pipeline follows the well-established Retrieval-Augmented Generation (RAG) paradigm~\cite{lewis2020retrieval}}, consisting of a retriever, reranker, and generator.
+\textbf{Problem Setting.} We consider a search-augmented generative engine that answers user queries by retrieving relevant {web documents} and synthesizing a response grounded in the retrieved content. {The pipeline follows the well-established RAG paradigm~\cite{lewis2020retrieval}}, consisting of a retriever, reranker, and generator.
 In this setting, a document must first be retrieved and ranked before it can influence the generated response.
 This creates an inherent dependency between traditional SEO concerns (retrieval and ranking) and emerging GEO concerns (generation).
 Our benchmark is designed to capture this full pipeline, enabling thorough evaluation of optimization strategies across all three stages.